Arjunmurali666/ec2-terraform/README.md

 # ec2-terrafrom

-## Terraform - This is a code written in terraform to create 2 security groups and one ec2 instance in aws and the security group createde will be assigned to the ec2.
+## Terraform - This is a code written in terraform to create 2 security groups and one ec2 instance in aws and the security group created will be assigned to the ec2.

 ```tf
 provider "aws" {